Discover art for yourself – paint like Klimt

 via Wikimedia Commons

-But perhaps you have also read some of these articles, and perhaps you have already become aware that Gustav Klimt achieved a little more than painting pictures in which, besides pleasing shapes, a few gold flecks are scattered across the canvas.
+But perhaps you have also read some of these articles, and you may already be aware that Gustav Klimt achieved a little more than painting pictures in which, besides pleasing shapes, a few gold flecks are scattered across the canvas.

 For Klimt was truly an admirable painter and, moreover, an innovator in an environment hostile to innovation.
 It would be entirely unfair to him and a loss for every art lover to Gustav Klimt to the works currently being marketed in a veritable frenzy.

 Klimt had a wealth of ideas and created works that show Expressionist influences as well as wonderful sparks of Surrealism, and his use of color is remarkable even without gold.
-If you enjoy painting yourself or like to decorate your home in the style of a particular painter, you might be tempted to bring a little bit of Klimt into your home.
+If you enjoy painting yourself or like to your home in the style of a particular painter, you might be tempted to incorporate a little Klimt into your home.

 But please: Do not become paralyzed by admiration for the few pictures of Klimt that are currently on display everywhere, but actively engage with the much more comprehensive work of this interesting artist.